WGBH-MLA/AAPB2/app/views/exhibits/wrvr/6-cultural-programming-music.md

 Riverside occasionally included folk music, blues, and rock ’n’ roll in its musical programming, such as its coverage of a twelve-hour folk concert from the The Riverside Church’s Theater and other New York City venues in July 29, 1961.
 The live “Hootenanny” festival was co-produced by Israel Young and Bob Yellin, featuring fifty folk and blues musicians like Victoria Spivey, Tom Paxton, and a new talent whom a *New York Times* reporter described as a “20-year old latter-day [Woody] Guthrie disciple named Bob Dylan, with a curiously arresting mumbling, country-steeped manner.”[<sup>74</sup>](/exhibits/wrvr/notes#74) [Portions of this concert](https://americanarchive.org/catalog?utf8=%E2%9C%93&f%5Baccess_types%5D%5B%5D=digitized&f%5Bspecial_collections%5D%5B%5D=wrvr-riverside&per_page=100&sort=asset_date+asc&exact_or_range=exact&after_date=1961-07-29&commit=Update) are available for listening at the Library of Congress and GBH, though Bob Dylan’s performance is not included. *The Richter Scale Society* premiered on WRVR in 1968 and could be heard throughout 1969 for six hours during the overnight shift, with several examples among the WRVR recordings. [*The Richter Scale Society*](https://americanarchive.org/catalog/cpb-aacip-528-kp7tm7371h) divided its time between rock, soul, interviews, and discussion of new record releases.[<sup>75</sup>](/exhibits/wrvr/notes#75)

 <table class="exhibit-image big-image">
 <caption align="bottom" class="exhibit-caption">Portrait of Thelonious Monk, Minton's Playhouse, New York, N.Y., ca. Sept.
 1947.
-(Image courtesy Library of Congress).</caption>
+Image courtesy Library of Congress, https://www.loc.gov/item/gottlieb.06191/.</caption>
 <tr><td><a href="(https://s3.amazonaws.com/americanarchive.org/exhibits/25-wrvr-theloniusmonk.jpg)" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/exhibits/25-wrvr-theloniusmonk.jpg" class="big-image" alt="Portrait of Thelonious Monk, Minton's Playhouse, New York, N.Y., ca. Sept.
 1947.
 (Image courtesy Library of Congress)."/></a></td></tr>
 </table>